UU-Microbial-Eukaryotes/ebook/book/Part1/past_traces/intro.md

 title: What traces has the past left us?
 category: Traces of the past
 ---
-The study of eukaryotes which seem to be the most primitive does not make it possible to understand the origin of eukaryotic cells, so how can we obtain information on this origin?
-We will see three lines of study that attempt to answer this question.
+The study of the apparently most primitive extant eukaryotes does not make it possible to understand the origin of the eukaryotic cell, so how can we obtain information on this origin?
+We will see three lines of study that attempt to answer this question in this chapter.